 The cranberry relish that tops the garlic baked salmon is what really sends this dish above and beyond.
 The process is so easy.
 Simply add everything (cranberries, serrano pepper, oregano, and a splash of balsamic vinegar) into a food processor and chop it finely.
 Fresh cranberries which are in season in the winter are my favorite because they are packed with antioxidants and vitamins!
 They also help reduce those pesky cold symptoms that make their rounds in the holiday season.

 What I like best about baked salmon is that you can switch it up!
-Brown sugar lime baked salmon gives a sweet and tangy bite.
+Blackened salmo with mango salsa gives a sweet and tangy bite.
 Honey sriracha baked salmon delivers a powerfully delicious punch.
 Creamy Tuscan baked salmon is a hearty and flavorful classic!
 If you have time to soak some cedar planks, this wine soaked cedar baked salmon is what dreams are made of!

 Ingredients for baked salmon